Broadway Bomb: 2016

 In 2016 there was no significant police presence.

 2017

 In 2017 police presence was significantly greater but no known arrest happened.

 2019

 In 2019 there was no significant police presence.

 Video documentary

 In the 2010 Broadway Bomb, Robin McGuirk recorded a first-person video of his seventh-place performance, making it available on the video sharing site Vimeo.

 In 2011, Joe Goodman produced the documentary Push Culture - The Broadway Bomb, describing the history of the race and examining longboard culture in New York City.
 The film is available on Vimeo.

 In 2013, 3rd-place winner Miles Evans recorded a first-person video of his ride, making it available on youtube.

+In 2023 Gonzo, a documentary filmmaker, made a short documentary around the event and has been screened at the Kansas City Film Festival International and the New York Istanbul Film Fest.